musketeerchess/PieceValueCalculation/README.md

 3. Color bound penalties

 ### Factors or Weights
-Factors are used to scale the criteria accross different piece types.
+Factors are used to scale the criteria across different piece types.
 These factors are generated from thousands of game simulations of Musketeer Chess games.
 The criteria will be multiplied by these factors to get its value contribution.
 See Table 1 and 2 for mobility factors.

 #### General formula
 `final_value = distance_mobility + direction_mobility – color_bound_penalty`